 But can you handle the psychological stress that goes along with losing money?

 Investment Psychology: Is Trading Right for You?

 You have to know yourself well enough to make the decisions that are best for you.

-Know the risks ahead of time, prepare yourself ahead of time with positive investor psychology.
+Prepare yourself ahead of time and know the risks with positive investor psychology.